From Zero to Ready to Contribute: Illustrated with Microsoft Edit

 cargo test

-Compile (optimized release build)
+Compile (optimized release build) and run

 Since you read the README.md you know that you have to use this command: